 These fence pictures illustrate some of the different types of fences for homeowners consider.
 Included in this photo gallery are images displaying plantings around fencing.
-As my examples will reveal, many different options in materials and styles are available.
+As these examples will reveal, many different options in materials and styles are available.
 Which one is right for you?
-My companion article will help you make the best choice from among this dazzling array of fencing options.

-Picket fences come in a number of styles, determined by a variety of criteria.
-I discuss just one set of criteria in this collection of fence pictures: namely, the shape of the board at the top of each picket.
+Picket fences come in several styles, determined by a variety of criteria.
+In this collection of fence pictures, notice the shape of the board at the top of each picket.
 The style of the picket fence in this photo is the Gothic, coming to a simple point.
-In the next fence picture, you'll see a different style of picket fence.Continue to 2 of 41 below.

 French Gothic Picket Fences